Menu

 • In Key Stage Two, children have daily ‘Arithmetic' sessions, each about 15 minutes long.
 Children practice arithmetic skills with a focus on making efficient choices, to ‘calculate mentally’, use ‘jottings’ or ‘use a formal written method’.
 Two of the sessions are 'counting stick' (to further their automaticity in number) and three of the sessions are '6 and a twist' - 6 arithmetic questions and a reasoning style question.

-• Children in Years 4 and 5 will be taking part in the 'Mastering Number at Key Stage 2' programme - commencing October 2023.
+• Children in Years 4 and 5 take part in the 'Mastering Number at KS2' programme.
 This project enables pupils in Years 4 and 5 to develop fluency in multiplication and division facts, and a confidence and flexibility with number that exemplifies good number sense.

 Assessment